rajch/LBCC-book/interlude-bnf.md

 <bracketednumericexpression> ::= "("<numericexpression>")"
 ```

-[Chapter 2](chapter2.md) describes this hiearchy in detail.
+[Chapter 2](chapter2.md) describes this hierarchy in detail.

 Now.
 Notice how the productions with terminal symbols are taken care of by our `Scan` methods with the help of our `Is` methods?
 And from the level we have productions involving only terminals, we have a corresponding `Parse` method?
 Go ahead, check.

 This is why we are taking the time out to learn BNF.
-It will help us specify new feautures using a formal notation, which is less cumbersome than explaining it in English every time.
+It will help us specify new features using a formal notation, which is less cumbersome than explaining it in English every time.
 Also, the BNF will show us what recognizer, scanner and parser methods to write.

 ## Start Symbol